Welcome

 The Carolian Astronomy Society (CAS) is based in Kidderminster, Worcestershire UK.
 Membership is open to any individuals who support and wish to further the Objectives of the Society.
 We welcome new members, particularly the less experienced and newcomers to our fascinating hobby.

-If you would like to email us please send to info@carolianastro.co.uk, or to speak to us please telephone 07821 896 304 (Michael Bryce – Social Media Secretary).
+If you would like to email us please send to info@carolianastro.co.uk, or to speak to us please telephone 07821 896 304 (Michael Bryce – Website and Social Media Secretary).

 Next Carolian AS Meeting: